WillNickols/dinemites/README.md

 stopCluster(cl)
 ```

-### 3.4 Running models {#running-models}
+### Running models {#running-models}

 New infections can be identified with three models that assign a
 probability (including 0 or 1) to each observed allele of being from a new
 infection.
 Except for the Bayesian model in the non-default drop-out mode
-(more later), these are probabilities the observed allele is from a new
+(explained later), these models give the probability each observed allele is
+from a new
 infection relative to its last observation (if any).
 That is, if a single
-infection spans two visits and an allele is only picked up on the second
+infection spans two visits but an allele is only observed on the second
-visit, this is classified as new rather than persistent (though
+visit, this allele will be classified as new rather than persistent (though
 alleles that were sequenced on both days would likely be classified as
 persistent).